Adapter

 Authentication

-This document will go through the steps for authenticating the Amazon Amazon Elastic Kubernetes Service Adapter with AWS Authentication.
+This document will go through the steps for authenticating the AWS Elastic Kubernetes Service adapter with AWS Signature 4 Authentication.
 Properly configuring the properties for an adapter in IAP is critical for getting the adapter online.
 You can read more about adapter authentication HERE.

 AWS Authentication